Binary4/w65c02sxb-hacker/README.md

 A tool for modifying the firmware on your WDC W65C02SXB Development Board
 (not working jet... !!, do not try to use it on the 02sxb)

-(c) by andrew jacobs (https://github.com/andrew-jacobs/w65c816sxb-hacker)
+(C) by andrew jacobs (https://github.com/andrew-jacobs/w65c816sxb-hacker)
-modified by Collen for the W65c02SXB
+modified by Collen for the W65c02SXB (https://github.com/Binary4/w65c02sxb-hacker)

 The SXB development board has a 128K Flash ROM that can be updated under software control.
 The design of the SXB board divides the ROM into four 32K